 Another time that my Zenfone 5 experienced a durability test is when it span out of my hands again and it was stepped on by my classmate as were walking on the road.
 I thought it would be broken considering that he was heavier than me but fortunately, it wasn't.
 There was only a noticeable scratch on the surface of the glass.
 Afraid that the touch sensitivity of the phone would be distorted, I went to my Electronic Engineer friends and did some test to check.
 Fortunately, it was alright.
 They even were shocked that my phone survived the fall and crushing considering that the incidents that happened to my phone were all done after having the phone for 3 years.
 I can tell you that the Zenfone 5's durability is almost top-notch even after 3 years since I didn't have to get my phone repaired for any reason.

-The slick and minimalist design of the phone gives its distinct feature of appearing like a high-end model.
-It’s really handy when you want to lure people into thinking that the Asus Zenfone 5 is on the same price range as the iPhone 5.
-It’s design is also convenient for phone spinning tricks due to having very little buttons and a smooth surface.
+BEST FEATURESSome features that I really like about my phone.
+Design The slick and minimalist design of the phone gives its distinct feature of appearing like a high-end model.
+It's really handy when you want to lure people into thinking that the Asus Zenfone 5 is on the same price range as the iPhone 5.
+It's design is also convenient for phone spinning tricks due to having very little buttons and a smooth surface.
 The design is also what makes it stand out compared to other brands like Samsung and Apple.
-It may not be as iconic as the iPhone but it’s simple and clean look makes it memorable among the various models of smartphones.
+It may not be as iconic as the iPhone but it's simple and clean look makes it memorable among the various models of smartphones.
+Processing power

 The Asus Zenfone 5's battery life is very good for the average phone user.
 Having an average time of 1 hr and 30 mins of charging to full battery is already great.
 The phone's discharge rate when set at power saver mode can be at the rate of -1% per 50 mins if you really don't plan on using it at all.
 I tried testing my battery before because it was the only device I could play around to understand better for my undergraduate thesis project.
 For me, I think it's better that its battery is built-in rather than replaceable.
 In this manner, the wear-and-tear damage due to the frequency of taking out the cover and installing the new battery will be minimized.

-Some features that I consider that needs improvement when compared with other device models.
+WORST FEATURESSome features that I consider that needs improvement when compared with other device models.
+Camera

 The Asus Zenfone 5 user interface is not the best in my opinion.
 The third button located at the lower part of the screen allows you to navigate from one previously opened app to another.
 This feature is usually common in most phones and it runs on memory to restore back to the state where you left it.
 After using it for around 3 years now, the phone's limits lies around 5 non-memory intensive apps and probably 3 memory intensive apps.
 Beyond those numbers, the app will eventually crash.
 I think it's considered as part of the worst features to me because I usually have to swipe the app to close the program.
 This usually takes time to do and forgetting to do so might cause some performance issues due to the phone's memory usage increasing.
 Other phones have a better UI approach which boosts the performance of their phone.
 It's really not a big problem if you ask me.
 It's just that, it's one of the little annoying things you'll learn to live with when you have this phone.